 A personal injury claim can help you recoup these costs from the driver who caused the rear-end collision that led to your injuries.
 Calculating future expenses like medical care and income loss can be challenging to do on your own.
-A Columbus rear-end collisions lawyer can help you calculate these expenses and assign an accurate value to your claim for compensation.
+A Columbus rear-end collision attorney can help you calculate these expenses and assign an accurate value to your claim for compensation.

 For a free legal consultation with a Columbus rear-end collisions lawyer, call: (614) 545-3930Call Now »

 Since a settlement offer is final, you should avoid accepting the first settlement amount offered by the insurance company.
-Your lawyer can help by valuing your insurance settlement, including current and future financial losses.
+Allow your attorney to assist you by assessing your insurance claim, and considering past and present financial losses.

 The Last Thing You Should Worry About Is How You’re Going To Pay For Your Medical Bills.Talk To a Lawyer Now »

-File Your Rear-End Collision Accident Claim Without Delay
+File Your Rear-End Collision Accident Claim Before Ohio’s Deadline Expires

 A rear-end collision is a stressful event that can leave you with physical and emotional trauma.
 Its impact can be long-lasting and can involve a significant recovery time.
 While you cope with your injuries, the time to take action starts ticking away due to Ohio’s statute of limitations.
 In the meantime, you have to prepare, prove, and file a case for your rear-end accident in Columbus.

 According to Ohio Revised Code § 2305.10, you generally have as little as two years from the date of your injuries to file a lawsuit against the at-fault driver.
 Failure to file your lawsuit within the allotted time could mean you give up the right to ever file suit.
 With the help of a rear-end collision auto accident attorney, you could avoid paying accident costs out of your own pocket.

-The members of our personal injury team can explain the complexities and exceptions of the state’s deadline and the role it plays in filing your claim and ensure you fully comply with it.
-Call to reach a member of our personal injury team at The Fitch Law Firm as soon as possible after your injuries occur.
+The auto wreck accident lawyers at our firm in Columbus, OH, can explain the complexities and exceptions of the state’s deadline and the role it plays in filing your claim and ensure you fully comply with it.